* THIS SCHEME IS NOW CLOSED *

-This is a capital grant scheme to support the purchase of new capital items of equipment or machinery or to set up an e-commerce website which cost at least £1,000 and no more than £20,000.
+This is a capital grant scheme to support the purchase of new capital items of equipment or machinery or to set up an e-commerce website.
+The minimum spend on one, or a combination of, eligible items is £1,000 and your project must not cost more than £20,000.

-PLEASE NOTE: Previous applicants who have received financial assistance from the Rural Business Development Grant Scheme in 2019-20 or 2020-21 are not eligible to apply.
+PLEASE NOTE: Businesses who have received financial assistance from the TRPSI Rural Business Development Grant Scheme in 2021 are not eligible to apply.

 Examples of eligible expenditure includes:

 - Computer software (outright purchase; ongoing license fees are not eligible).

 - E-commerce Websites to allow online purchase capabilities.

 - Mobile machinery, such as scissor lifts, forklifts, ride-on lawn mowers.

 - Covid-19 business recovery equipment, including free standing screens and hand sanitizer units (the hand sanitizer is not eligible).

 The Scheme can provide funding of up to 50% of costs for capital items up to a maximum of £4,999.
 The minimum grant awarded will be £500.
 The total cost of the capital project must be a minimum of £1,000 and must not exceed £20,000.
 Applicants must provide the remaining match funding towards the project.

 This is a competitive process and all grants awarded will be determined on the basis of merit.